 People with cognitive impairment are at an increased risk of developing alcoholism.
 Impaired cognitive function can cause young people to make choices that favor immediate gratification, such as binge drinking, leading to an alcohol use disorder.

 A person’s environment impacts their risk of developing alcoholism.
 Someone who is often near alcohol is more likely to drink and develop unhealthy drinking habits.

 Studies show that people who live near establishments that sell alcohol are more likely to drink.
 On the other hand, people who are not often exposed to alcohol are more likely to abstain.

-The signs that you may have alcoholism include:
+Signs you may have alcoholism include:

 You can still develop alcoholism later in life, even if you've never abused alcohol before.
 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), older adults are now drinking alcohol more than ever.

-In one study of older persons aged 60 to 94 years, 62 percent of the subjects drank alcohol, and researchers reported heavy drinking in 13 percent of men and 2 percent of women drank heavily.
+In one study of people aged 60 to 94, 62 percent of the subjects drank alcohol.
+Researchers reported 13 percent of men and 2 percent of women drank heavily.
 Research has found that approximately one-third of older people with alcoholism develop a problem with alcohol in later life.

 Most people with alcohol addiction benefit from treatment.
 Unfortunately, less than 10% of alcoholics undergo any form of therapy.

 In this article